Limeburners Creek National Park

-Park entry fees apply and can be purchased at the time of booking or from the campground manager on site.
+Park entry fees apply and can be purchased at the time of booking.

 Melaleuca campground is Limeburners Creek’s best-kept secret.
 Located alongside a privately owned waterway, this picturesque coastal campground is tucked away from the strong coastal winds and offers a place of peaceful solitude for those looking to get away from it all.

 Once you’re there, you’ll have the place to yourself.
 Your only visitors might be a goanna or a dingo scavenging for food, so keep things well-secured.

 Find a grassy campsite to pitch your tent or park your caravan looking out across the tranquil waters, with the lush rainforest behind you.

 Unwind in the tranquillity of this peaceful setting or head off to explore the rare coastal rainforest on Big Hill Rainforest walking track.
 There’s also great surfing, swimming and snorkelling at the nearby beaches.

 Delicate campground, in Goolawah Regional Park near Crescent Head, offers beach camping and caravan camping and welcomes those camping with dogs.
 It’s the ideal Kempsey region camping spot.

 Point Plomer campground is ideal for a family holiday, or a relaxing weekend getaway.
 Golden beaches, lush rainforest, world class surfing, swimming, and fishing await you.

 Located just moments from the beach near swimming and fishing spots, Plomer Beach House is the perfect accommodation for family holidays or remote surf and beach getaways.